vdhamer/Photo-Club-Hub-HTML/.github/README.md

-This concept is roughly comparable to the hierarchy of the distributed [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System) servers that translate address strings into numerical IP addresses: the app has one `root.level1.json` entrance that points the way to to clubs which have optional `level2.json` membership lists.
+This concept is roughly comparable to the hierarchy of the distributed [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System) servers that translate address strings into numerical IP addresses: the app has one `root.level1.json` entrance that points the way to clubs which have optional `level2.json` membership lists.
 These in turn optionally point to the image portfolios as managed by the clubs or even by the members themselves.

 This MacOS app will (roadmap item) use the `root.level1.json` file to find a relevant `level2.json` file,